getredash/website/src/pages/kb/open-source/setup.md

 4. [Other](#other)
 5. [Docker](#docker)

+{% callout info %}

+We have not updated our official images for V10 yet.
+However, you can deploy a V8 instance and upgrade it following [these instructions](https://github.com/getredash/redash/releases/tag/v10.0.0).

+There is a video demonstration of this process below

+<iframe width="560" height="315" src="https://www.youtube.com/embed/PoOAra588dA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+{% endcallout %}

 ### <a name="aws"></a> AWS

 Launch the instance with the pre-baked AMI we create (for small deployments t2.small should be enough):